The Specifier

 involves the use of wheels

-and its PC-based specification is necessary because it has to be produced accurately.
+because it has to be produced accurately,

-It will be used in a motive context,
+since it will be used in a motive context,

-with operational parameters such as balance, rigidity and handling
+with operational parameters such as balance, rigidity and handling,

 being directly effected by the design and it's specification.